Spoix/To-do-list/README.md

-# To do list
-This to do list has the visual + DOM in place.
+# Project management application
+Designed to add personal projects and it's details, as well as a checklist of tasks related to it.
+It's being used firebase's realtime database as a mean of storaging user's information.

 ## For futher reference
-### Disclaimer
+### Disclaimer 1
-The website is not responsive and was designed just as a mean to test a database management system.
+The website is not responsive and was designed just as a mean to test firebase as personal practice.

+### Disclaimer 2
+The firebase config object is writen into a `.env` file in order to not expose it in github.
+In case you want to fork this repo just fill the `.env.sample` file with the info of the project you created on your own firebase console and rename it `.env`.

+In order for webpack to process environment variables I used [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack).
+The installation and implementation processes followed the steps described in the documentation.

+It's also worth noting that after forking this repo, you should include `.env` to the `.gitignore` file.

 ## Webpack workflow and how to run the app
 [Check this out](https://github.com/viniciusLiimaa/Webpack-Default-Workflow)